 In both animals and humans, prenatal EMF exposures have been linked with impaired development of structures and functions of the brain, as well as the reproductive organs and reproductive capacity of offspring.
-Experimental and epidemiological evidence indicates that prenatal impacts could range from impaired oogenesis and spermatogenesis, to reduced volume and number of brain pyramidal cells, other serious neuronal impairments, ovarian dysfunction as well as increased DNA damage in multiple organs of offspring.
+Experimental and epidemiological evidence indicates that prenatal impacts could range from impaired oogenesis and spermatogenesis, to reduced volume and number of brain pyramidal cells, other serious neuronal impairments, ovarian dysfunction 103 as well as increased DNA damage in multiple organs 104 of offspring.

 Damage to oocytes in female offspring can in turn affect fertility as well as the health of following generations.
-Daily exposure of young Sprague-Dawley female rats for 2 h of GSM radiation for 1 and 2 months produced inflammation and impairment of ovarian function consistent with endometritis, a growing problem for young adolescents.
+Daily exposure of young Sprague-Dawley female rats for 2 h of GSM radiation for 1 and 2 months produced inflammation and impairment of ovarian function 103 consistent with endometritis, a growing problem for young adolescents.
 Intergenerational impacts are increasingly being understood; a 2021 study of more than 200 mother-daughter-grand-daughter triads, found that granddaughters of those who had been in the top third of DDT exposure during pregnancy had 2.6 times the chances of having an unhealthy body mass index by their mid-twenties and were more than twice as likely to have started their periods before age 11-both of which increase their chances of developing breast cancer and other chronic illnesses later in life.
+105

 Fig. 10.
 Acute and chronic impacts of cell phone radiation on male reproduction.
 The Figure shows various acute and chronic cellular targets of radiofrequency electromagnetic waves (RF-EMW).
+56,92 cell lines and human cell lines constitute one effective source of information that can be used to predict and prevent harm in humans.
+Employing validated rodent and other models, both short term and long-term in vivo studies on rodents and other animals are employed to clarify physiological consequences of exposures.